rrigato/linuxServer/README.md

 ### Scheduling automatic shutdown and startup for the server

-Note that be default cronjobs are logged in the /var/log/syslog directory, so that is the first place to go for debugging purposes

 Some computers do not support automatic startup in there BIOS/UEFI boot loader, you need to first check whether the computer